-- Keep the caller on the line as long as possible - · Ask him/her to repeat the message - · If possible, record every word spoken by the caller - · Inform the caller that the building is occupied - · Pay particular attention to background noises
+- Keep the caller on the line as long as possible - · Ask him/her to repeat the message - · If possible, record every word spoken by the caller - · Inform the caller that the building is occupied - Pay particular attention to background noises

-Ask the caller the following questions, if poss ible:
+Ask the caller the following Ask the caller the following questions, if possible:

 When is the bomb going to explode?

 Where is it right now?

 What does it look like?

 What kind of bomb is it?

 What will cause it to explode?

 Did you place the bomb?

 Why?

-What is your address?
+What is your address: What is your address?

 What is your name?
+What is your name?

-Record the exact wording of the threat:
+Record the exact wording g of the threat:

-Gender of caller: Local Local or foreign accent: Approximate age:
+Gender of caller: Local or fo oreign accent: Approximate age:

 Threat Language

-☐ Well-spoken ☐ Incoherent □ Educated ☐ Taped
+☐ Well-spoken □ Incoherent □ Educated ☐ Taped

-☐ Foul ☐ Irrational Scripted Message •
+☐ Foul □ Irrational □ Scripted Message

-Voice of Caller: D A D \$4 D Curitard
+Voice of Caller:

-□ Calm □ Nasal □ Lisp □ Rapid ☐ Angry ☐ Raspy ☐ Stutter ☐ Soft ☐ Excited☐ Deep
+Calm □ Nasal ☐ Angry ☐ Stutter ☐ Excited

+Lisp ☐ Rapid Raspy □ Soft ☐ Deep

-□ Loud □ Ragged ☐ Raspy ☐ Laughter ☐ Clearing Throat ☐ Crying
+Loud □ Ragged ☐ Laughter ☐ Clearing Throat ☐ Crying

-☐ Deep Breathing ☐ Normal ☐ Cracking Voice ☐ Disguised
+☐ Deep Breathing ☐ Cracking Voice ☐ Distinct ☐ Disguised

-☐ Slurred ☐ Whispered ☐ Accent □ Distinct □ Disguised
+□ Whispered ☐ Accent

-☐ Familiar; if voice is familiar, whom did it sound like?
+• it sound like?

-a rammar, ii voice is lammar, whom ala it souria like:

-Background Sounds:
+Background Sounds: 75 - W-V D.V-!
+D. 11 N T DA C

-☐ Street Noises ☐ Factory Machin nes 🗖 Voices ☐ House Noises □ PA System
+☐ Street Noises ☐ Factory Machines ☐ House Noises ☐ PA System

-☐ Static ☐ Music ́ Office Noises □ Animal Noises ☐ Motor
+☐ Static ☐ Music ☐ Office Noises ☐ Animal Noises ☐ Motor

-Other, describe:
+U Other, describe.

 Date and time of threat:

 Name and position of person who took the threat:

+Number at which threat ac.

+Number at which threat . was received.